Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 ## WHO IS THE OWNER? <a name="who-is-the-owner-heading"></a>
 I am the owner of the website.
 The primary goal of the website is to provide a platform that users can look at baking recipes and / or share their recipes without any hassles.
 There is a “shop” page that some tools relate to baking are listed &#40;affiliate&#41; so in case users find something interesting or useful, they can purchase it from the website, and I can get a commission from the sellers.
-I would like to collect their e-mail address for news letters to expand the community.
+I would like to collect their e-mail address for newsletters to expand the community.

 <div align="right"><a href="#table-of-contents">🔝</a></div>